 The Basic Steps of a Facial

-- Consultation.
 A facial should begin with a consultation.
 You might fill out a form with questions about your skin concerns, your diet, how much water you drink, which drugs and supplements you take, and products you are currently using.
 Retin-A and other drugs can affect your skin and what kind of treatments the esthetician recommends.
 More commonly, the esthetician will simply ask about your skin concerns and if you are using Retin-A.

-- Steam.
 Most facials use a machine that directs a thin vapor of warm steam to your face.
 This is relaxing and helps softens up any blackheads and whiteheads to be extracted.
 If you have very sensitive skin, the esthetician may not use steam.

 - Facial massage using classic strokes like effleurage to both relax you and stimulate your skin and facial muscles.

 The esthetician will tell you how she thinks you can take better care of your skin and recommend products.
-Some people feel uncomfortable with this step because it involves product recommendations, but it is part of the esthetician's job.
+Some feel uncomfortable with this step because it involves product recommendations, but it is part of the esthetician's job.

 It varies from person to person.
 Ideally, get a facial monthly because that's how long it takes the skin to regenerate.
 Try to have a facial at least four times a year, as the season changes.
 You may need it more frequently if you are trying to clear up a case of acne, especially at the beginning.
 Otherwise, once a month is plenty.
-You can overdo it, especially if you have sensitive skin.
+But, you can overdo it, especially if you have sensitive skin.

 Variations on the Classic European Facial